DEV Community

 4. Monitoring and Rollbacks: The ability to monitor in real-time and roll back deployments quickly is critical.
 Managed releases often come with additional safeguards and checks that CD pipelines might not offer by default.

-The Future: Continuous Deployment with Guardrails
+The Future: Continuous Delivery with Guardrails

 Some might argue that traditional release management is on its way out, but for most businesses, a blanket approach to CD will not suffice.
-Instead, the future of deployment lies in balancing the speed and agility of continuous deployment with the risk management and control of traditional release management.
+Instead, the future of deployment lies in balancing the speed and agility of continuous delivery with the risk management and control of traditional release management.
 For large-scale systems, this means using the right mechanisms—such as feature flags, controlled rollouts, and robust monitoring tools—to blend both approaches.

 Ultimately, the goal is to achieve faster time-to-market without sacrificing quality, security, or customer trust.
 The key is not to abandon managed releases altogether but to evolve them.
-Continuous deployment should be implemented with guardrails, allowing for fast iteration while keeping a safety net in place to catch potential issues before they impact the broader customer base.
+Continuous delivery should be implemented with guardrails, allowing for fast iteration while keeping a safety net in place to catch potential issues before they impact the broader customer base.

 Top comments (0)